 Planning

-To inject a bit of extra character into my pikemen units, I decided that each should contain a standard-bearer, musician and officer, and have one infantryman wielding a Zweihänder in the front rank – I would only need to paint eight pikes per unit.
-The Landknechts with Zweihänders unit were built with a mix of halberds and large swords, along with an officer and standard bearer (you can never have too many standards on the table), but no musician for these fellows.
+To inject a bit of extra character into my pike units, I decided that each should contain a standard-bearer, musician and officer, and have one infantryman wielding a Zweihänder in the front rank – I would only need to paint eight pikes per unit.
+The Landsknechts with Zweihänders unit were built with a mix of halberds and large swords, along with an officer and standard bearer (you can never have too many standards on the table), but no musician for these fellows.
 The missile unit had an equal mix of crossbows and arquebusiers.

 Painting the Miniatures